 You could think of part of Living water as an R&D project.
 We’re building a tool box with other partners around what we can do to improve water quality and freshwater environments.

 What this toolbox means for us is that when we go onto a farm or within a catchment we can pick the right tools that will suit not only the farmer but the freshwater outcomes we’re after.

 Living Water is open source.
-Our learnings, failures, solutions and approaches are being shared with New Zealand in order to accelerate change.
-We know that the farming and freshwater challenge will need individual change, social change, system change, and institutional change, so we want to champion those changes and support New Zealand on the change journey.
+Our learnings, failures, solutions and approaches are being shared with New Zealand to enable and accelerate change.
+We know the farming and freshwater challenge needs individual change, social change, system change, and institutional change, so we’re championing those changes and supporting New Zealand on the change journey.